st4lemon/solutions_archive/README.md

 This is a collection of solutions that I've written to some of the most challenging and interesting programming problems that I've solved over the years.

 Awards/Accolades:
 USACO Platinum (Dec 2019);
-Southern California ICPC Regionals (13th place, team Seg Fault);
+Southern California ICPC Regionals (Oct 2023: 10th place, Feb 2023: 13th place);
 UCSB College of Engineering Honors Program;

 LeetCode problems:
 bookingconcertingroups.cpp